 My mother supported me as I followed my passion when I would ride my bike down the Honeyrun Road to the Butte Creek Canyon below Paradise, California and spend the weekend working for the privilege of riding horses at my sister’s friends little Rancho.
 My mother would drive down that winding road to come and pick me up.
 I would recount my wonderful experiences as we drove back up to our home in Paradise, California.
 I was often thinking about those memories on my relaxing vacation in beautiful and peaceful Koh Samui villa.
 Through her contacts she arranged for me to work for Beth Young, an English trained Equestrian on the outskirts of town, driving me down until I could buy a suitable bike and make the journey myself.
 When I mentioned to her that I would be driving down to Long Beach and then over to fly over to Catalina Island to visit my friend in Avalon, California, she acquiesced and I drove down and ended up working on El Rancho Escondido in the interior of Catalina Island.

 My next three summers were consumed with the adventure of working with my passion that had resulted from my exposure to an Arabian Gelding on Ms. Young’s ranch.
 My mother would watch me fly off after school was out and she would drive down to pick me up.
 She moved us down to Chico to live near my horses that were boarded next to Bidwell Park.
 The next five years as I would follow my passion around the country at various Arabian horse ranches, she would always encourage me.
 Then when I had a chance to build my long desired horse ranch, she moved in with me as I started my business in Beaverton, Oregon until I could get settled.
 We found a little property in Aloha, Oregon that we both purchased together and I started to build my dream ranch from scratch.
+Check here professional paving company in your area.
 Her support with that endeavor from her apartment in Beaverton was constant.
 When I had an opportunity to purchase my stallion Shahwan from Germany, she traveled with me to visit his breeders.
 To this day, she has maintained that steadfast moral support as I experienced my ups and eventual down times.